Columnist reflects on her time in English teacher Nancy Volksen’s class and her impact on students’ lives at UAHS.

 While Ms. Volksen stood at the classroom’s lectern to speak to us at the beginning of each period, she gifted the space to us.
 At first, reading our essays to the class was unfavorable, and when she asked us to come prepared to share an essay describing our summer reading experience, we each felt our stomach drop.
 Maybe our hands shook and our backs tensed the first couple of times, but I saw with each round of essays we grew closer than any other class we sat through.
 We laughed together, cried together, and often the squeaky classroom desks turned to places of ease because whether we spoke or sat in silence, we were all people and we were together.

 Perhaps the most explicit example of togetherness was when we brought our feelings to paper in an essay about the “human chorus.”
-I wrote my human chorus essay in a hospital gown on a hospital bed, writing to ease a little bit of anxiety after talking to doctors and nurses and psychiatrists.
-I turned my human chorus essay in a couple of days late because I was in the hospital after a suicide attempt.
-In no other classroom would I have felt comfortable standing up and telling my story with depression.
+In no other classroom would I have felt comfortable standing up and telling my story with mental health.
 But Ms. Volksen offered a comforting smile.
 Teary-eyed, we hugged, and I felt okay.

 And I’m not the only student who feels love from Ms. Volksen and the community she creates each year.
 She has allowed her students to be vulnerable, to challenge ourselves and our beliefs, to listen to others and to find peace with ourselves.
 She cares so deeply for us and has given her students the gift of exploration in a place in our lives where it is needed.